Justin-Morrow/Portfolio_JM/README.md

 ## Instructions

-Use HTML and CSS to define structure and style into the webpage from its previous version.
+Use HTML and CSS to define structure and style into the webpage.
 Use GITHUB to push the website into a respository for public view.

 ## License